 The AMOS chassis was custom built directly to accommodate our design needs.
-It is made of a steel rebar with diagonal elements to reduce flexing and it includes slots specifically for our batteries and motors.
+It is made of aluminum square stock and steel angle stock, with diagonal elements to reduce flexing and custom slots specifically designed for our batteries and motors.
 Despite heavy rain, rough terrain, and extensive test runs, the platform has remained solid and functional for many years.